Danilo-Zekovic/react-tableql/README.md

 ## onRowClick

 If something is needed to happen when the row is clicked then pass a function to `onRowClick` prop.
-TableQl will return data that is found in the row that was clicked.
+TableQL will return data that is found in the row that was clicked.

 Example: